Amplitude: Units

 The units of the amplitude depend on the type of wave, but are always in the same units as the oscillating variable.
 A more general representation of the wave equation is more complex, but the role of amplitude remains analogous to this simple case.

 For waves on a string, or in a medium such as water, the amplitude is a displacement.

 The amplitude of sound waves and audio signals (which relates to the volume) conventionally refers to the amplitude of the air pressure in the wave, but sometimes the amplitude of the displacement (movements of the air or the diaphragm of a speaker) is described.
 The logarithm of the amplitude squared is usually quoted in dB, so a null amplitude corresponds to −∞ dB.
 Loudness is related to amplitude and intensity and is one of the most salient qualities of a sound, although in general sounds it can be recognized independently of amplitude.
 The square of the amplitude is proportional to the intensity of the wave.

 For electromagnetic radiation, the amplitude of a photon corresponds to the changes in the electric field of the wave.
 However, radio signals may be carried by electromagnetic radiation; the intensity of the radiation (amplitude modulation) or the frequency of the radiation (frequency modulation) is oscillated and then the individual oscillations are varied (modulated) to produce the signal.

-Transient amplitude envelopes
+Amplitude envelopes

-A steady state amplitude remains constant during time, thus is represented by a scalar.
-Otherwise, the amplitude is transient and must be represented as either a continuous function or a discrete vector.
-For audio, transient amplitude envelopes model signals better because many common sounds have a transient loudness attack, decay, sustain, and release.
+Amplitude envelope refers to the changes in the amplitude of a sound over time, and is an influential property as it affects perception of timbre.
+A flat tone has a steady state amplitude that remains constant during time, which is represented by a scalar.
+Other sounds can have percussive amplitude envelopes featuring an abrupt onset followed by an immediate exponential decay.

-Other parameters can be assigned steady state or transient amplitude envelopes: high/low frequency/amplitude modulation, Gaussian noise, overtones, etc.
+Percussive amplitude envelopes are characteristic of various impact sounds: two wine glasses clinking together, hitting a drum, slamming a door, etc. where the amplitude is transient and must be represented as either a continuous function or a discrete vector.
+Percussive amplitude envelopes model many common sounds that have a transient loudness attack, decay, sustain, and release.